-\begin{equation}

-\label{eq:met_power_fit}

-\text{Effort }(\dot{e}) = a_1+\frac{a_2 m^{a_3}}{T^{a_4}}

-\end{equation}

-Two additional effort rate models are fit to net and gross metabolic power data that include a term for either subject mass or effective mass that multiplies the $a_1$ parameter.
-These effort models are shown in equation (13)\ref{eq:met_power_fit_subjmass} and equation (14)\ref{ eq:met_power_fit_effmass}.
-The added parameter in these models is $a_5$.
+Two additional effort rate models are fit to net and gross metabolic power data that include a term for either subject mass or effective mass that multiplies the a parameter.
+These effort models are shown in equation (13) and equation (14).
+The added parameter in these models is k.
 These effort models can be multiplied by time again to determine the cost associated with the movement.